 TRUTH: The main thing to consider here is our definition of ‘fresh’ air.
 Outdoor air, that’s air from the street, is often far from ‘fresh.’
 According to the EPA, the most common contaminants found in outdoor air are carbon monoxide, lead, nitrogen dioxide, ozone, particulate matter, and sulfur dioxide.1

-So yes, it is true, portable HEPA air purifiers do not use outdoor air, but we see this as a positive.
+So yes, it is true, portable Certified HEPA Material air purifiers do not use outdoor air, but we see this as a positive.
 Austin Air purifiers only deliver clean air, free from contaminants.
 So when the air in a room is cleaned using an Austin, air quality will be far higher than opening a window to let in the ‘fresh’ air.

 MISCONCEPTION: Air Purifiers Don’t Work in Big Spaces Such as Classrooms